 The organization should formally recognize employees who had the option of not being fully honest in the course of their work by taking the easy way out but decided to stay on the right path.

-Such examples can help build integrity and transparency within the organization.
-Employees will be less inclined to take shortcuts to achieve their goals.
+Such examples can help build integrity and transparency within the organization, as employees will be less inclined to take shortcuts to achieve their goals.

 Hence, recognizing such employees can go a long way in creating such a culture.